richardvenneman/appsignal-docs/source/front-end/index.html.md

 title: "AppSignal for JavaScript"
 ---

-AppSignal now has an amazing solution for catching errors from front-end JavaScript applications and sending them to AppSignal.
+AppSignal has amazing support for catching errors from front-end JavaScript applications and sending them to AppSignal.
 An `npm` library for catching JavaScript errors is available for that.

-This is a __Beta__ implementation, which means although you should expect few changes, the API _may_ change before public release.

-Although this is a beta version, we already use it to monitor errors right here on AppSignal.com!
-We can say with high confidence that you can safely start using this in your frontend apps today.

 ## Table of Contents